Somu878/sootling/README.md

 1. Run Sootling and open Settings.
 2. Copy the Browser bridge port and secret.
-3. In a Chromium-family browser, load `/Users/somukandula/workspace/sootling/extension` as an unpacked extension.
+3. In a Chromium-family browser, load the `extension/` directory from this repo as an unpacked extension (`chrome://extensions` → enable Developer mode → Load unpacked).
 4. Open the extension options page and paste the port and secret.
 5. Send a message on `chatgpt.com`, `claude.ai`, or `gemini.google.com`.